 Poetry and Justice

 Art often awaken sensitivity to injustice indirectly, as the eighteenth century Swiss philosopher Johan Sulzer observed:

 Wisdom knows about everything that man ought to be; it points the path to perfection and happiness which is related to it.
 But it cannot give strength to go down that often arduous path.
 The fine arts make the path smooth and adorn it with flowers which by their delightful scent, irresistibly entice the wanderer to continue on his way.

 A shift in sensibility created by exposure to the beauty of Art operates unpredictably on ethical choices as, unlike a rational choice, shifts in sentiment rarely involve a decisive, eureka moment, when an argument is settled.

-Rather, encountering beauty may lead to impulsive moral decisions based on heightened feelings, as where a person refrains from eating meat, when it does not ‘feel’ right.
+Rather, encountering beauty may lead to impulsive moral decisions based on heightened sensitivity, as where a person refrains from eating meat, when it does not ‘feel’ right.

 Encountering a crowning achievement in music or poetry may awaken action in an apparently unrelated domain.
 Great music, and other Art, stills their mind, and engenders benevolence.

-In divine rapture the poet builds a mythology out of imaginative materials located in Nature, and in the process incubates conventions and laws: ‘the poets are the unacknowledged legislators of the world’, according to Percy Shelley.
+In divine rapture the poet builds a mythology out of imaginative materials located in Nature, and in the process incubates conventions and laws: ‘the poets are the unacknowledged legislators of the world’ wrote Percy Shelley.

 Firm moral convictions may bring a poet into conflict with temporal power, and demagogues appropriate and distort mythologies.
-The false poet appeals to the vanity of a sovereign.
+The false poet, and prophet, appeals to the vanity of a sovereign.